mariarodr1136/mariarodr1136/README.md

 # Hi, I'm Maria Rodriguez! 👋

 Welcome to my GitHub profile!
-I'm currently a student at **Florida International University**, pursuing a degree in **Computer Science** and working toward a **Certificate in Cybersecurity Intelligence & Information Policy**.
+I’m a Cuban from Miami, Florida, currently studying **Computer Science** at **Florida International University** and pursuing a **Certificate in Cybersecurity Intelligence & Information Policy**.
 I have a passion for technology and enjoy solving problems using code.

 ## About Me